 Contents insurance comparison: our ultimate guide

-When you first move into your new rental home, contents insurance is one of those things that might not be on your mind straight away and can easily get put off.
-If you’re reading this, contents insurance has probably come onto your radar- great!
+When you first move into your new rental home, Contents insurance is one of those things that might not be on your mind straight away and can easily get put off.
+If you’re reading this, Contents insurance has probably come onto your radar- great!
 Whether you're not sure what policy you need, or you need some help with what to look out for when purchasing, this guide should help you find cover that’s right for you without any stress or confusion.
+This article focuses on Contents only insurance, as opposed to Buildings & Contents insurance (for homeowners and landlords).
+For a Buildings & Contents insurance guides head here.

 In 2017, 2% of UK households were victims of burglaries, rising to 3.5% in London.
 You can check what the burglary stats are like in your area on the police website.